Riff-Technologies/code-checkout/README.md

 // Track a user action
 await logAnalyticsEvent({
-  softwareId: "your-software-id", // Optional if configured globally
+  softwareId: "your-software-id", // The unique identifier for your software, e.g. com.mypublisher.mysoftware
   commandId: "user.login", // The unique identifier for your command to track its usage
   licenseKey: "USER_LICENSE_KEY", // Optional as it will be cached automatically });